AsifLaamSiddique/Weather-Detection/README.md

 Pandas

 ## Dataset
 The dataset is not included.
-Please download it from https://www.kaggle.com/datasets/jehanbhathena/weather-dataset.
+Please download it from https://www.kaggle.com/datasets/jehanbhathena/weather-dataset and split it into training, testing, and validation.

 Install the required packages:
 ```bash